zaphosting/docs/docs/contribution-submission.md

 ### Submitting suggestion

-Now that you are are confident that your suggestion is appropirate for our documentation, please head over to our [GitHub repository](https://github.com/zaphosting/docs) and open a issue using the "Contribution Suggestion" template.
+Now that you are are confident that your suggestion is appropirate for our documentation, please head over to our [ZAP Docs GitHub repository](https://github.com/zaphosting/docs) and open a issue using the "Contribution Suggestion" template.
 Please follow the template that is provided and ensure that you fill in all necessary details.
 Once you have submitted, we aim to get back to you within a few days.

 Once we approve your suggestion, your change will qualify for the contribution program and we will send you a contract to sign which will let us publish your work!
 Otherwise if there is an issue, we will follow up with you and let you know any proposed changes that we would like in order to accept your suggestion.